Call Meyer Van Severen, S.C. at (414) 270-0202 to discuss homicide defense

 Milwaukee criminal defense attorneys Matthew R. Meyer and Benjamin Van Severen have experience defending Wisconsin murder cases.
 Recently we’ve worked on intentional homicide, reckless homicide, and homicide by intoxicated use of a vehicle cases.
 Some of these cases were high-profile, with every step followed by the media.
 If you’ve been charged with any crime involving the death of another, contact Meyer Van Severen, S.C. immediately to discuss your options.
-We think it’s crucial for anyone facing a murder conviction to hire an experienced homicide defense attorney.
+Our aggressive defense attorneys think it’s crucial for anyone facing a murder conviction to hire an experienced homicide defense attorney.
+The defense attorneys at Meyer Van Severen, S.C. respond to phone calls around the clock.

 First-degree intentional homicide is a Class A felony, which carries with it a penalty of life in prison.
-All other murder classifications are felonies that could send the defendant to prison.
+All other homicide offenses are felonies that call for prison sentences.
+These are serious penalties because murder is one of the most serious crimes you can be accused of.
+The potential penalties alone justify hiring the best criminal defense attorney you can find.

 Homicide cases often involve extensive, complex police investigation.
 They often involve witnesses, statements from the defendant, and difficult medical issues.
 Murder cases are inherently emotional because of the involved loss of life.
 Often, motions should be filed on the defendant’s behalf in murder cases.
 We’re familiar with those motions and are comfortable arguing them in court.
 Not all criminal defense attorneys possess the skill necessary to win motions.